 Nery lives with his mother.
+He is responsible for carrying water, gathering firewood and making beds.
 His mother is employed as a farmer.
-Nery works at home carrying water, gathering firewood and making beds.
 There are 3 children in the family.

-As part of Compassion's ministry, Nery participates in church activities, Bible class and Vacation Bible School.
-He is also in primary school where his performance is average.
-Soccer, playing with cars and swimming are his favorite activities.
+For fun, Nery enjoys soccer, playing with cars and swimming.
+He attends church activities, Bible class and Vacation Bible School regularly and is in primary school where his performance is average.

 Nery lives in the mountainous community of San Bartolo, Aguas Calientes, home to approximately 6,000 residents.
 Typical houses are constructed of tile floors, adobe walls and tile roofs.
 The primary ethnic group is Quiche and the most commonly spoken language is Kackchiquel.

 The regional diet consists of maize, beans and chicken.
 Common health problems in this area include bronchial problems, intestinal parasites and malnutrition.
 Half the adults in San Bartolo, Aguas Calientes are unemployed but some work as day laborers and earn the equivalent of $62 per month.
 This community needs employment opportunities and affordable education.

 Your sponsorship allows the staff of Bethania Student Center to provide Nery with Bible teaching, medical exams, health campaigns, recreational activities, scholastic materials, clothing and academic support.
 The center staff will also provide social gatherings and educational workshops for the parents or guardians of Nery.